culshoefer/codeCurriculum-gitbook/README.md

 If you are using *Linux*, *Python 2.7* is preinstalled at 99.9% of Linux computers - which means we can jump directly to installing PyGame!

 ### PyGame for Linux
+Now the tedious part starts - there are many different Linux(es) out there, which means different methods to install PyGame!

+Open your Terminal and then:
+* If you are using *Ubuntu*, enter `sudo apt-get install python-pygame`.
+It might ask you for a password; in that case enter it.
+* If you are using *ArchLinx* enter `sudo pacman install python-pygame`.
+It might (again) ask you for a password; in that case enter it.
+*

+After the installation is done, launch Python and type into the interactive shell:

+`import pygame`.

+If nothing appears on the screen after you have pressed the Enter key, it has been successfully installed!